Kingki19/YT-comments-downloader-streamlit-app/README.md

 > 2. Copy youtube video link that you want to extract the comments
 > 3. Choose CSV or Excel (For right now, i still not develop the excel due to error and i lack of skill and time to fix it)
 > 4. Download the data

+*If something seems wrong or you find bug, please create issue and tell the detail of the problem*